-There is a need for an genomic theoretical framework which would allow for phenomena observed in cell and also explain evolution of cellular life.
+There is a need for a genomic theoretical framework which would explain the increasingly vast and discreet genomic data in the context of phenomena observed in cell.
 The search for a genomic explanation to cancer lead to the concept of the genomic script which extends its influence over the workings of genome of a normal cell too.
 This framework explains multiple phenomenon like the development of an embryo, differentiation of cells, and genomic workings of cancer.
-It also explains the evolution of unicellular and multicellular organisms.
-Yet it remains a simple construct; a perennial loop with adaptor loops constituting the genomic script.
+It also shines light on the evolution of unicellular and multicellular organisms.
+Yet it remains a simple construct; a perennial loop with its adaptor loops constituting the genomic script.